frostoven/BSC5P-JSON-XYZ/README.md

 ## Bright Star Catalogue in JSON format, optimised for games and visualisation software

-This catalog targets video game developers and visualisation artists that need easy-to-use, real star catalogs at their disposal.
-This catalog contains all the stars in the [BSC5P](https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/bsc5p.html) catalog (all the stars we can see with the naked eye), but with more accurate information taken from modern stellar data.
-It uses [this catalog](https://github.com/aggregate1166877/BSC5P-JSON) as its base but adds a huge amount of data, much of which is derived.
+This catalog offers star positions both as `x,y,z` coordinates for **3D software**, and right ascension / declination for **2D software**.
+It targets video game developers and visualisation artists that need easy-to-use, real star catalogs at their disposal.

+This catalog contains all
+the stars in the [BSC5P](https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/bsc5p.html) catalog (all the stars we can see with the naked eye), but with more accurate information taken from modern stellar data.
+It uses [this catalog](https://github.com/aggregate1166877/BSC5P-JSON) as its base but adds a huge amount of data, much of which is inferred.

 Some concessions are made.
 For example, real spectral data might tell us "this star is either an A type, or an F type.
 We're certain it's _one of_ the two,